Scientific name: Contarinia nasturtii Keiffer

 The Swede midge is difficult to distinguish from other related species such as other midges, gnats or mosquitoes and may require an entomologist for identification.
 There are hundreds of species of gall midges, most of which could appear similar to the Swede midge.

 Plant damage from Swede midge could be mistakenly attributed to many other causes.
 The presence of tiny larvae near the damaged areas of the plant is key to linking the damage to Swede midge.
+Another way to determine if damage is caused by Swede midge is finding an adult in a pheromone trap placed on site.
+This is the method that the MDA has used to confirm plant damage caused by Swede midge, as there have not been any larvae found in Minnesota to date.

 Host Plants - Swede midge host plants include cruciferous plants (Family Brassicaceae).
 The greatest damage has been seen on broccoli, Chinese broccoli, Brussels sprouts, cauliflower, Chinese cabbage and other Asian greens (Hallet, 2007).
 Non-cultivated plants in the Brassicaceae family may also be infested and could serve as a source of inoculum for nearby fields.
 There are 70+ species of Brassicaceae in Minnesota such as wild mustard, shepherd’s-purse, wild radish, field pennycress and yellow rocket.